talmagejsharp/flushit/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Current Capabilities of Flushit:
+Hosted on Flushit.org, users are able to create accounts, login, logout and create squats.

+Things to do still:
+    1. Make sure user authentication works properly using JWT keys
+    2. Create a user account page, users have rankings
+    3. Allow uploaded images to Flushit
+    4. Make a squat view page for each squat
+    5. Users can leave likes and comments on other squats
+    6. Start implementation of MapBox.
+Make the whole UI map based.